Samibo-cmd/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile contains the command to move files 8-firstdelete contains the delete command 9-firstdirdeletion contain the command to delete a directory
+7-movethatfile contains the command to move files 8-firstdelete contains the delete command 9-firstdirdeletion contain the command to delete a directory 10-back contains the command to goes back to the previous directory